nykfank/GetSimple_lighttpd/README.md

-# lighttpd Configuration for GetSimple CMS
+# lighttpd configuration for GetSimple CMS

 ```
 $HTTP["host"] =~ "domain_for_GetSimple" {